 8. Inflate the keel through the hole in air floor.

-Steps for assembly inflatable boat with plywood floor.
-Click image to zoom in:
+Steps for assembly inflatable boat with plywood or aluminum sectional floor.

 What is the working air pressure, and do I need a pressure gauge?